 1. Battery Russel, Fort Stevens - Warrenton, OR

 The Battery Russel is a part of Fort Stevens near Warrenton, Oregon (very close to the town of Astoria).
-Part of the Fort Steven’s Military Reservation, it served post to the Oregon Coast during the Civil War, until World War II.
-There are many tales of ghostly encounters here, including a man who was walking along Seaside’s Promenade one night when encountering an army man in a 1940’s uniform.
+Part of the Fort Steven's Military Reservation, it served post to the Oregon Coast during the Civil War, until World War II.
+There are many tales of ghostly encounters here, including a man who was walking along Seaside's Promenade one night when encountering an army man in a 1940's uniform.
 The men nodded to each other, and when the man turned around to him, the soldier has vanished into the night.
-He even went into a couple nearby hotel lobbies looking for him, but he was nowhere to be found.
+He even went into a couple of nearby hotel lobbies looking for him, but he was nowhere to be found.
 Curious visitors have even caught spirit orbs when taking photographs.

 2. McMenamins Grand Lodge - Forest Grove, OR

 The McMenamins Grand Lodge in Forest Grove, Oregon, has been rumored to be haunted by an elderly woman all around the property, who spooks guests in their rooms.
 In their lobby, you will find a photograph that captured images of the ghostly woman.

 On their website, you will find other stories and information on booking a room at this favorite haunted place in Oregon.

 A woman who lived in the 1800s was hanged for practicing witchcraft and is said to have cursed the town before she died.
 She said the town would burn to the ground 3 times, and since then Lafayette has burned down twice.
 People claimed to have seen her still haunting the area where she was hanged, and the Masonic graveyard where she was buried - she even screams at visitors and laughs while chasing people out of the cemetery.

 Locals don't dare go near this place, as it was eventually closed for good due to a large number of reports of malevolent attacks.